lse-ds205/tpi-apis/mk_docs/Getting_Started.md

 pip install -r requirements.txt
 ```

-This command reads the `requirements.txt` file and installs FastAPI, pandas, and all other necessary libraries.
+This command reads the `requirements.txt` file and installs FastAPI, MkDocs, pandas, and all other necessary libraries.

 ### Step 3: Configure Environment Variables